offen/offen/docs/developing-offen/understanding-development-setup.md

 ---
 layout: default
-title: Understanding The Devlopment Setup
+title: Understanding The Development Setup
 nav_order: 4
 description: "An in-depth look at the development setup for Offen and how to work with it."
 permalink: /developing-offen/understanding-development-setup/